JinEunPark/JinEunPark/README.md

 - 👋 Hi, I’m @JinEunPark
-- 👀 I’m interested in Andorid & backend
+- 👀 I’m interested in spring backkend
-- 🌱 I’m currently learning Android & Algorithm
+- 🌱 I’m currently learning devops
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me "wlsdmsrnfl@naver.com"